How to apply

 3. Onboarding

-You will also be invited to attend a Digital Induction Event, which provides a great opportunity for you to meet other participants, build your network and find out more about what to expect while on the programme.
+You’ll be invited to attend an Online Induction Event which provides a great opportunity for you to meet other participants, build your network and find out more about what to expect while on the programme.

 "I joined the Frontline Leadership Programme because I wanted to utilise the network, learning material, and development opportunities available.
 What really sold the programme to me was the mock board interview practice, as from previous experience going in front of the board, I knew this was an area I wanted to develop my confidence in.